United States tropical cyclone rainfall climatology

-The United States tropical cyclone rainfall climatology concerns the amount of precipitation, primarily in the form of rain, which occurs during tropical cyclones and their extratropical cyclone remnants across the United States.
-Typically, five tropical cyclones and their remnants impact the country each year, contributing between a tenth and a quarter of the annual rainfall across the southern tier of the country.
+Typically, five tropical cyclones and their extratropical cyclone remnants impact the United States each year, contributing between a tenth and a quarter of the annual precipitation across the southern tier of the country.
 The highest rainfall amounts appear close to the coast, with lesser amounts falling farther inland.
-Obstructions to the precipitation pattern, such as the Appalachian mountains, focus higher amounts from northern Georgia through New England.
-While most impacts occur with systems moving in from the Atlantic ocean or Gulf of Mexico, some emanate from the eastern Pacific ocean, with a few crossing Mexico before impacting the Southwest.
+Obstructions to the precipitation pattern, such as the Appalachian Mountains, focus higher amounts from northern Georgia through New England.
+While most impacts occur with systems moving in from the Atlantic Ocean or Gulf of Mexico, some emanate from the eastern Pacific Ocean, with a few crossing Mexico before impacting the Southwest.
 Those making landfall within the Southeast portion of the country tend to have the greatest potential for heavy rains.

 Long-term averages

 On average, five North Atlantic hurricanes or their remnants lead to rainfall across the contiguous United States each year, contributing between a tenth and a quarter of the annual rainfall to the southern United States.
 While many of these storms form in the Atlantic basin, some systems or their remnants move through Mexico from the Eastern Pacific basin.
 Tropical cyclones from the eastern Pacific bring nearly 20 percent of the average annual rainfall to southern California.
 The average storm total rainfall for a tropical cyclone impacting the contiguous United States from the Atlantic basin is about 16 in, with 70 to 75 percent of the storm total falling within a 24‑hour period.